-CAT® DEALER PREP Associate in Applied Science (87 Credit Hours)
+CAT® DEALER PREP ASSOCIATE IN APPLIED SCIENCE (87 CREDIT HOURS)

 CAT® Dealer Prep is a Caterpillar dealersponsored heavy equipment technician program.
-An important feature of the program is that each semester a student alternates seven and one-half (7 1⁄2) weeks on campus and seven and one-half (7 1⁄2) weeks at the dealership.
+An important feature of the program is that each semester a student alternates one half of each semester on campus and the other half of the semester at the dealership.
 This intensive method of study and practice prepares a high performance technician that the participating Caterpillar dealers demand.
 After six (6) semesters of on-campus classes and on-site internships, graduates typically stay with the sponsoring dealership as a full-time employee.